HubSpot/BidHub-iOS/README.md

 We use CocoaPods for dependency management [(and a whole lot of other things)](http://dev.hubspot.com/blog/architecting-a-large-ios-app-with-cocoapods).
 If you don't have Cocoapods, install it first: `sudo gem install cocoapods`.

 Then, `git clone` this repository.
 From the AuctionApp directory, run `pod install`, which will tell CocoaPods to grab all of the app's dependencies.
-Then, just open the `AuctionApp.xcworkspace` (not `AuctionApp.xcodeproj` - this will break CocoaPods) in Xcode.
+Then, just open `AuctionApp.xcworkspace` (not `AuctionApp.xcodeproj` - this will break CocoaPods) in Xcode.
 Edit *AuctionApp/AppDelegate.swift*, replacing `<your app id>` and `<your client key>` with the application ID and client key you copied from Parse.
 Run the app and you should be all set... almost!

+Push isn't going to work yet, but you should be able to see Test Object 7 and bid on it.
+If you have the Android app up and running, and already bid on the Test Object, your Android phone will receive a sassy push notification.

 ## Push
+Setting up push for iOS devices takes a bit of work.
+It's an ordeal, but a manageable ordeal, and it's been [well documented by Parse](https://parse.com/tutorials/ios-push-notifications).
+Follow their guide and you'll be fine!